3 National Guard soldiers killed in helicopter crash in New York state - KION546

 3 National Guard soldiers killed in helicopter crash in New York state

-Three New York National Guard soldiers were killed Wednesday night when their helicopter crashed in a routine training mission in upstate New York, according to the New York State Division of Military and Naval Affairs.
+Three New York National Guard soldiers were killed Wednesday night when their helicopter crashed while on a routine training mission in upstate New York, according to the New York State Division of Military and Naval Affairs.

 The crash happened in Mendon, about 17 miles south of Rochester, the military and the Monroe County Sheriff’s Office said.

+“They went into life-saving mode, trying to rescue anybody that could be on the aircraft or in the area,” Baxter said, adding the debris field expands a few city blocks right now, or about 100 feet in each direction.

-The helicopter was a UH-60 medical evacuation helicopter.
+The helicopter was a UH-60 Black Hawk medical evacuation helicopter.
 The incident is under investigation, the Division of Military and Naval Affairs said, adding no further information was immediately available.

+The Monroe County Sheriff’s Office will conduct a preliminary investigation into the crash, Baxter said.
+His office will then hand the investigation over to the Federal Aviation Administration and National Guard.

+“This is a heavy, heavy burden upon all of us.
+These are our freedom providers. … We lost three brave Americans today in the service of our country,” Baxter said.

 Comments